BlancoFS/Tutorials/MoMEMta/README.md

 scram b -j 8
 ```

-Once MoMEMta is installed correctly, you should see this message everytime you recompile the CMSSW_10_6_10 enviroment:
+Once MoMEMta is installed correctly, you should see this message during the compilation:

 ```
 Finding a value for MOMEMTA_BASE: